Invertebrate drift: Methods of sampling

-Tube Samplers are used to pass stream discharge ending in the air above a filtering net.
-Therefore the tube will be extended out of the water allowing water to exit and flow through a net filtering all invertebrates.
+Tube samplers are used to pass stream discharge ending in the air above a filtering net.
+Therefore, the tube will be extended out of the water allowing water to exit and flow through a net filtering all invertebrates.
 Advantages to this method is there is a rarity of back flow.
 Disadvantages to this method involve invertebrates that have the ability to survive in the tube without being transferred through the filter.
 This can be solved by cleaning the tube after gathering sufficient data.

 The efficiency of these methods has been confirmed.
 Although, there are many factors that control samplers, it is believed that samplers maintain "laminar flow and do not significantly affect the velocity of water at the mouth."
 These models sample drift at close to maximum efficiency.

-Human use of Invertebrate Drift
+Human use of invertebrate drift

-Fly Fishing
+Fly fishing

 Fly fishing is a method of angling that uses lures composed of hair, feathers, and synthetic materials that mimics a fly, bug, or other prey items.
-Using a long rod, typically between 7 to 11 feet (2 to 3.5 meters), the angler snaps the rod back and forth allowing the lure to rest just above the water’s surface before flicking back.
+Using a long rod, typically between 7 and 11 feet (2 to 3.5 meters), the angler snaps the rod back and forth allowing the lure to rest just above the water's surface before flicking back.
 The method described is referred to as dry-fly fishing as the lure is on or above the water.
-In contrast, there is wet-fly fishing where the lure sits on or beneath the water’s surface.
+In contrast, there is wet-fly fishing where the lure sits on or beneath the water's surface.
 In wet-fly fishing, the angler casts their lure upstream allowing the current to carry the fly, whether submerged or on the surface, downstream to the target trout.

 A wet fly-fishing technique known as nymph fishing (or nymphing) is used commonly to catch trout who feed on drifting nymphs in shallow riffles.
-Anglers take advantage of invertebrate drift and cast their lines with a mimic nymph fly upstream and allow the river’s current to carry their submerged lure downstream to where the trout are waiting to catch their prey.
+Anglers take advantage of invertebrate drift and cast their lines with a mimic nymph fly upstream and allow the river's current to carry their submerged lure downstream to where the trout are waiting to catch their prey.